 However, even ectomorphs can build impressive amounts of muscle mass, especially if their goal is just to look strong, healthy, and attractive.

-For example, if you look at Ryan Gosling and Brad Pitt above, both of them are ectomorphs, and neither of them are anywhere near their natural muscle-building potential.
+For example, if you look at Ryan Gosling and Brad Pitt above, both of them are ectomorphs, and neither of them is anywhere near his natural muscle-building potential.
 If you want, you can become far bigger and stronger than either one of them.

 If you’re curious about how big and strong you can get, and how quickly you can do it, here’s our article on ectomorph muscle and strength potential.

-This is the original hardgainer test.
-In the 1950’s, the famous bodybuilder Reg Park began noticing that “the small-boned type” didn’t build muscle as easily as other body types.
-The term hardgainer was coined shortly thereafter.
+The original hardgainer test had to do with the thickness of our bones.
+In the 1950s, the famous bodybuilder Reg Park began noticing that “the small-boned type” didn’t build muscle as easily as other body types.
+Because they didn’t gain muscle as easily, they were dubbed hardgainers.

 However, there isn’t a link between bone thickness and the rate of muscle growth.
-In fact, guys who are naturally thinner tend to gain muscle more quickly than guys who are naturally bigger.
-This is because thinner guys are further away from their genetic limit, allowing them to grow at an accelerated rate.
-That’s why most skinny guys can gain 30–40 pounds within their first year of lifting weights.
+In fact, guys who are naturally thinner tend to gain muscle more quickly than average.
+This is because skinny guys are further away from their genetic limit, allowing them to gain far more muscle before running into the law of diminishing returns.

-There has also been research showing that some people resist fat gain more than others.
+There’s also research showing that some people resist weight gain.
 For example, in a famous 1999 study, the researchers overfed people by 1000 calories and measured how much weight they gained.
 Some of the study participants gained as much as 9 pounds, whereas other participants gained less than a single pound.
-This study (along with many others) proved that some people have a harder time gaining weight than others.
-We call these people “hardgainers.”
-(Here’s our article going in-depth on why it’s so hard for hardgainers to gain weight, and what you can do about it.)
+This landmark study proved that some people have a harder time gaining weight than others.

-To see how narrow your bones are, you can measure how thick your bones are and then compare that to your height, finding our second ectomorph ratio.
-The best place to measure your bone thickness is in your wrists and ankles because, unless you’re extremely overweight, those measurements are determined almost entirely by your bone thickness.
+To see if we have proportionally thin bones, we need to measure how thick our bones are and then compare that to our heights.
+The best place to measure your bone thickness is in your wrists and ankles because, unless you’re extremely overweight, those measurements are determined almost entirely by the thickness of our bones.

 Wrist size is most closely related to arm muscularity, whereas ankle size is more closely linked with leg muscularity.
-For the purposes of this test, we’ll use our wrists.
+Most guys don’t really care about how muscular their legs are, so we’ll use wrist size.

 Bone Thickness Ratio = Wrist Circumference / Height